- Degree Requirements

 - The Natural Sciences.
 A total of 6 credits in at least two courses.
 At least one course must include laboratory or field experience illustrating the generation and testing of data and the application of concepts and knowledge to the solution of problems.

 - The Social Sciences.
 A total of 6 credits in at least two courses.

 - Cultural Diversity.
 All UWM students who are subject to the GER (and entered UWM in fall 1989 or later) must complete, as part of their distribution requirements, 3 credits pertaining to the study of the life experiences of African Americans, Latino/Hispanic Americans, American Indians, or Asian Americans.

-A list of GER Standard Distribution courses may be found online at uwm.edu/schedule/.
+GER Standard Distribution courses for specific semesters may be found online at uwm.edu/schedule/.
 Individual schools and colleges may have limitations on what GER courses from other schools and colleges can be counted; students should check with their advisor.

 Exceptions to GER

 Students who entered UWM as freshmen and/or earned transferable credit as a college student prior to September 2013 are not responsible for the Oral and Written Communication Part B or the Quantitative Literacy Part B.